scalawithcats/scala-with-cats/src/pages/functors/contravariant-invariant-cats.md

 We can implement `combine` using `imap`, passing functions of type `String => Symbol` and `Symbol => String` as parameters.
-Here' the code, written out using the `imap` extension method provided by `cats.syntax.invariant`:
+Here's the code, written out using the `imap` extension method provided by `cats.syntax.invariant`: